-No. While this is an OPT IN process both for programs and applicants, there are no additional fees associated with participation.
+No, there are no additional fees associated with participation.

 3. How/When will programs receive signals?

 Programs will be able to view signals directed at them individually as a part of the ERAS application system when it opens to programs.